jbestenlehner/mat1820_example/_build/html/_sources/docs/session3.md

 ## Plotting and visualising data with Python

-The plotting library in Python is called [_matplotlib_](https://matplotlib.org/stable/).
+The plotting library in Python is called <a href="https://matplotlib.org/stable/" target="_blank">_matplotlib_</a>.
 It can be used for creating plots, animated figures, and interactive visualisations.
-Some examples with example program code are shown [here](https://matplotlib.org/stable/gallery/index.html).
+Some examples with example program code are shown <a href="https://matplotlib.org/stable/gallery/index.html" target="_blank">here</a>.

-In this session we will use the [_pyplot_](https://matplotlib.org/stable/api/pyplot_summary.html) module from the _matplotlib_ library.
+In this session we will use the <a href="https://matplotlib.org/stable/api/pyplot_summary.html" target="_blank">_pyplot_</a> module from the _matplotlib_ library.
 The module is imported with:

 ```python
 import matplotlib.pyplot as plt
 ```

-The function for plotting is called [_plt.plot()_](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.plot.html).
+The function for plotting is called <a href="https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.plot.html" target="_blank">_plt.plot()_</a>.
 An example could look like this

 ```python
 import numpy as np